Saturday, June 28, 2025

 WITH WANDA

 She watches Tom drive out of view, keeps her stare there before turning her attention to the cirrus clouds.
 She finally walks to the steps and porch.
-Just betore she reaches the door, a strong BREEZE RATTLES THE SEASHELL CHIMES and stir the flags to life for a moment.
+Just before she reaches the door, a strong BREEZE RATTLES THE SEASHELL CHIMES and stir the flags to life for a moment.
 Wanda seems to survey her surroundings, then the clouds again and the TWO BALD EAGLES that soar out of view before she enters the house, closes doors behind her.

 FAINT DOG BARKING